PaperMC/docs/docs/paper/dev/api/plugin-configs.md

 ## Creating a config.yml

-By placing a `config.yml` file inside of your plugin, you can specify the default values for certain settings.
+By placing a `config.yml` file inside your plugin, you can specify the default values for certain settings.
 This will be located in the `resources` directory:
 ```
 example-plugin
 └── src